Lucodivo/Eccohedra/README.md

   - Failing to have the correct CMake installed might generate an error with the message *java.lang.NullPointerException (no error message)*
 - Debug builds of the *native_scenes* library are currently set to only build for the *arm64-v8a* (AArch64) ABI.
   - This is specified and can be changed in *native_scenes/build.gradle.kts* under *android > buildTypes > debug > ndk > abiFilters*
+- Although Vulkan is not currently used in this project, Vulkan is currently required for the typical build experience.
+Finding the Vulkan package via CMake allows access to all sorts of great tools.
+For this repository, we use it to find the the _glslangValidator_ tool, which can then be used to validate GLSL ES shader files at compile time, instead of waiting until runtime.
+  - If you don't already have it, you must download the [Vulkan SDK by LunarG](https://www.lunarg.com/vulkan-sdk/)
+  - If you want to skip the validation of glsl shaders, removing any `add_dependencies({target-name} shaders-validation)` in CMakeLists.txt will do the trick.
+- Assets must be baked with the asset_baker before the project can properly be run.
+  - (⚠IN PROGRESS⚠)

 ## Screenshots